 Portugal has one of the most successful Golden Visa Programs.
 It is now a well refined and well managed process

 By the 2nd Half of 2019, 8,000 ‘Investors’, representing approximately 4.8 bn Euro of investment, had been approved as part of Portugal’s Golden Visa Program since it first opened in 2012.
-In addition to the nearly 6,000 investors, a further approximately 10,000 associated Family Members had also received approval.
-South Africa is the third largest nationality grouping to have received approvals.
+In addition to the 8,000 investors, a further approximately 13,000 associated Family Members had also received approval.
+Currently, South Africa is the third largest nationality grouping to receive approvals (after China, Brazil, and UAE).

 The PGV Program for eligible Investors is a fast track process for obtaining a Portuguese Residency Permit for the Investor and his/her family members (spouse, children under 18 years, children in full time tertiary education and parental dependency, and parents aged 66+ years with a dependency on their children).
 Portuguese Residency allows for working in Portugal, as well as for free movement across the 26 Schengen countries in Europe.
 After 5 years from the date of the Permit issue, and with application conditions remaining in place (eg the Investment, etc), the Permit holder can apply for Permanent Residence, and after a further one year (6th year), Citizenship can be applied for.